Eguchi--Hanson metrics arising from Kahler--Einstein edge metrics: Results

 Let $M$ be a compact K\"{a}hler manifold and $D=D_1+\cdots D_r$ a simple normal crossing divisor in $M$.
 A K\"{a}hler metric $\omega$ is said to have edge singularity along $D$ if $\omega$ is smooth on $M\setminus D$ and asymptotically equivalent to the model edge metric along $D$ \cite[Definition 3.1]{Y14}.
 The study of \KE edge metrics dates back to Tian \cite{Tian96} where he considered applications of such metrics to algebraic geometry.
 Cheltsov--Rubinstein \cite{CR15} initiated the program of studying small angle limits of \KE edge metrics.
 In previous works, two of us treated the Riemann surface footballs case and Hirzebruch surfaces case by first constructing \KE edge metrics on the manifolds using Calabi ansatz and then studying their limiting behaviors when the cone angles tend to $0$ \cite{RZ21, RZ20}.
 In this paper, we consider a more general setting, Calabi--Hirzebruch manifolds.
 To construct these KEE metrics we use the standard Calabi ansatz in Section \ref{sec: general}, generalizing \cite{RZ21}.
 The angle at either divisor $D_1:=Z_{n,k}$ or $D_2:=Z_{n,-k}$ then determines the angle on the other divisor which leads to two families of KEE metrics $\eta_{\beta_1}$ and $\xi_{\beta_2}$ on $\mathbb{F}_{n, k}$.

-\begin{rmk} Very recently, Biquard--Guenancia completely solved the folklore case $\kappa=1$ of Conjecture \ref{GeneralConj} \cite{BG21} (that case of the conjecture seems to have been already conjectured by Tian and Mazzeo in the 90's and then explicitly stated around 2009 by Donaldson \cite{Mazzeo,JMR16,DonConic}), and interestingly the Calabi ansatz makes an appearance in their proof as well.
-It would be interesting to explore whether some of the rather elementary ideas here can be combined with some of their deep estimates to attack the general case of Conjecture \ref{GeneralConj}. \end{rmk} A common feature for footballs, Hirzebruch surfaces, and Calabi--Hirzebruch manifolds is that there are two smooth disjoint divisors and hence two angle parameters $\beta_1,\beta_2$.
-In Section \ref{sec: model}, we review the construction of Calabi--Hirzebruch manifolds \cite{Calabi82, H51}, denoted by $\mathbb{F}_{n, k}$ for $\NN\ni n\geq 2$ and $k\in\mathbb{N}$, and define two (families of) model metrics.
-The first are Ricci-flat edge metrics on the total space of the (non-compact) line bundle $-kH_{\mathbb{P}^{n-1}}$,
+\begin{rmk} Very recently, Biquard--Guenancia completely solved the folklore case $\kappa=1$ of Conjecture \ref{GeneralConj} \cite{BG22} (that case of the conjecture seems to have been already conjectured by Tian and Mazzeo in the 90's and then explicitly stated around 2009 by Donaldson \cite{Mazzeo,JMR16,DonConic}), and interestingly the Calabi ansatz makes an appearance in their proof as well.
+It would be interesting to explore whether some of the rather elementary ideas here can be combined with some of their deep estimates to attack the general case of Conjecture \ref{GeneralConj}. \end{rmk}